Administrative rules for procurement

 Invitations to bid and requests for proposals are publicly advertised in local papers and posted to ORPIN.

 For a quote or bid, Metro must award the contract to the lowest responsive and responsible bidder.
 For a proposal, Metro awards the contract to the proposer submitting the highest ranked proposal, with cost being one of the criteria considered.

 To become a vendor with Metro:

 - Maintain legal aspects of business to enter into contracts and contracts and transact business in the state of Oregon.

 - Demonstrate compliance with Metro’s Equal Employment and Nondiscrimination Clause, as outlined in solicitation documents.

 - Register with ORPIN.

-- Attend Metro’s annual MWESB open house event in early February.
+- Attend Metro’s annual Small Business Open House event in February.

 - Scan the Daily Journal of Commerce and various community newspapers for Metro bid opportunities.